Jerry E. Howell

 You can build them yourself from kits for peanuts)

 The standard Kettering points/condenser ignition timing setup works just fine if the point faces are parallel and clean, are closed with proper pressure, and the condenser (capacitor is the current term) is good and of the correct value.
 A lot of ifs, don't you think?
 Also, unfortunately for us model engine builders, either a grossly oversize points/condenser set from older style lawn mower engines must be used or a miniature points set will have to be fabricated from questionable materials and with questionable accuracy.
 Most model engines don't have shaft oil seals and just a little oil leakage onto the points will cause major problems.
 Ever wonder why so many model gas engines on display at shows are never ran?
 Do you suppose it's because they are easy starters and good runners?
 Some may be.
 But how many really otherwise great engines won't run or are so hard to start because of ignition problems, that the owner won't even bother?
 What a shame!
-If you don't mind having your engines ending up as just shelf models, then read no further!
+If you don't like having your engines ending up as just shelf models, then keep reading!

 I